MichaelMontei/.NET-on-the-Web/README.md

 </ul>

 ```
-[x] At last we made the routing complete in our program in our Layout.cshtml file and we got the following:
+:heavy_check_mark: At last we made the routing complete in our program in our Layout.cshtml file and we got the following:

 ![Students](Students.JPG)